 Paved main roads- 90km

 Most off-roads are called F roads.
 These are the most difficult to travel and can often be closed.
-Make sure you check all roads before planning your trip and always have a plan B, in case weather does not allow plan A. Most F roads open around June and close around September.
+Make sure you check all roads before planning your trip and always have a plan B in case weather does not allow plan A. Most F roads open around June and close around September.
 It’s important to drive slow to avoid bottoming out.
 Avoid thick mud and only cross rivers at designated crossing areas.
 All F roads are closed in the winter.
-In the winter many roads are also closed including some smaller roads to popular destinations.
-If you start sliding in the winter, don’t panic and slowly correct yourself.
+In the winter many other roads are also closed including some smaller roads to popular destinations.

 Pay attention to all signs and warnings and do not push your luck.